 Matthew’s experience includes previously working as a solicitor in London, in financial markets regulation and in the Lloyd’s of London insurance market.
 Matthew has extensive experience in structuring and governance issues relating to share incentive schemes of differing forms.
-His experience also includes the listing and delisting of companies from the JSE Limited, schemes of arrangement involving large South African companies, broad-based black economic empowerment transactions involving large listed companies, as well as advising on general commercial law aspects of listed and unlisted companies.
+His experience also includes the listing and delisting of companies from the Johannesburg Stock Exchange ("JSE"), schemes of arrangement involving large South African companies, broad-based black economic empowerment transactions involving large listed companies, as well as advising on general commercial law aspects of listed and unlisted companies.
 He is also advising several companies on the recent amendment to the JSE Listings Requirements on share incentive schemes.

 In addition to Matthew’s general commercial and insurance practice, he provides coverage opinions to both underwriters and policyholders, and also has experience in the relatively new field of warranty and indemnity insurance in the South African M&A market.